-2 NORMATIVE REFERENCES
+2 REFERENCES

-The following documents contain provisions, which, through reference in this text, constitute provisions of this document.
+The following documents contain provisions which, through reference in this text, constitute provisions of this standard.
 At the time of Subcommittee approval, the editions indicated were valid.
-All documents are subject to revision; and while parties to any agreement based on this document are encouraged to investigate the possibility of applying the most recent editions of the documents listed below, they are reminded that newer editions of those documents might not be compatible with the referenced version.
+All documents are subject to revision, and while parties to agreement based on this standard are encouraged to investigate the possibility of applying the most recent editions of the documents listed below, they are reminded that newer editions of those documents might not be compatible with the referenced version.